 Does the film shine a positive light on Cebuanos?
 Nope.
 They are either depicted as scammers or bystanders unwilling to help the Chiong family gain closure.

 By reading the review above, who can remember VIVA Films?
 VIVA Films even created that award-winning garbage called The Flor Contemplacion Story (read here).
 The film was an attempt by Flor's family to prove her innocence.
 Flor's twin sons Joel and Jun Jun--joined the cast as themselves.
 The film was done by Joel Lamangan but still from VIVA Films.
 The reviewer of Jacqueline Comes Home spells it as it is.
 The part where Debbie allowed her mother to call her Jacqueline would further hurt the real Debbie.
 It's not enough that some people are claiming that Debbie is Jacqueline.
 Never mind that there's an entire school to prove that Debbie is Debbie.
 I can drag all of them to the Philippine Christian Gospel School (PCGS), a Baptist academy in Junquera, and they can say, "Oh I'm sure it's just tampered with!"
-Oh boy, talk about people who are trying to defend Paco's innocence regarding the case, while acting like the judge who caused Paco and six others, to rot in jail, for a crime they never committed.
-Those guys were delinquents but let's not falsely accuse people!
+Oh boy, talk about people who are trying to defend Paco's innocence regarding the case, while acting like the judge who caused Paco and six others to rot in jail, for a crime they never committed.
+Severak if those guys were delinquents, but let's not falsely accuse people!

 The rape scenes caused Mrs. Chiong to walk out.
 I would've walked out if I were that woman!
 I may not be impressed with her wrong decisions, such as giving Peach the blessing to make the film.
 Maybe, Mrs. Chiong regrets it now.
 Sure, the scenes of Jacqueline and Marijoy are nowhere near as explicit as what happened in Animal (2004).
 The film had the late John Regala as the villainous Jako Lozano (a caricature of Paco).
 The Tan sisters are portrayed by Via Veloso and Pyar Mirasol, both bold actresses.
-Animal (2004) went to extremes such as a waitress getting gang-raped (and one can see her breasts exposed) by Jako's gang (a sanitized version of that existed in Jacqueline Comes Home).
-Jako and his gang also cause the same victim to end her own life, through harassment.
+Animal (2004) went to extremes, such as a waitress getting gang-raped (and one can see her breasts exposed) by Jako's gang (a sanitized version of that existed in Jacqueline Comes Home).
+Jako and his gang also cause the same victim to end her own life through harassment.
 A later scene has the sisters Cherry and Sandra, both stand-ins for Jacqueline and Marijoy, getting stripped naked twice.
 Cherry and Sandra were raped at the gang's warehouse.
 What happened next was Jako and his gang stripping them naked against their will in the open, wanting them to dance naked, and the gang had a wild sex party.
 The women tried to escape but to no avail.
 Jako later shoots Sandra saying that if he can't have her, no one will.
 That scene also made me think that if Paco did all that on July 16--would he be able to go back to Manila as if nothing happened?
 It seems Natividad made the scenes out of disrespect.
 No wonder the Chiongs were outraged.
 I believe Mrs. Chiong should've thought twice before giving the blessing and attending the premiere.
 If only Mrs. Chiong saw the Vizconde Massacre movies and how sleazy they could be!

 True the rape scenes are nowhere near as brutal as Animal (2004).
 They were still fully clothed.
 However, it's still utterly exploitative, tasteless, and insensitive, and it's something that can't be easily stomached.
 It may not have scenes of Donnalyn and Meg getting stripped naked near the cliff, forced to dance naked, and then Sonny and the gang taking turns in raping the girls, unlike in Animal (2004).
 I must wonder if Natividad even saw the film or repented of making his exploitation film.
 What can't be denied is that, unlike Give Up Tomorrow, which was careful not to glorify the rape (if ever) of the sisters, the film still put it.
 Why it was given an R-13 rating despite the presence of the rape scenes is beyond me.
 Even worse, if Peach wanted to raise awareness for women's rights, that wasn't the right thing to do.
 I believe the rape scenes could've been shortened or even only mentioned in dialogue.
 Instead, why did we need those tasteless scenes?
 It was practically Animal's (2004) nude scenes but discounted.
 However, I'd like to stress that exploitation is exploitation.
 Even worse, how could Peach, as a woman, think of putting that in her films?
 Her father, Carlo J. Caparas, must also ask (since he was part of the film's crew) if he wants his daughter to be put into a similar situation.